hieunc229/acme-middleware/README.md

 ## 7. Donate

 By using this library, you can save between $8-$900 per certificate a year, depending on the provider.
-If you are happy and want to donate, please either donate to [LetsEncrypt](https://letsencrypt.org/donate/) or any of charity that you want (preferably charity for helping children or people from poor area).
+If you are happy and want to donate, please either donate to [LetsEncrypt](https://letsencrypt.org/donate/) or any of charity that you want (preferably charity for helping children from underprivileged areas).

 Please let me know you donate by sending an email to hieunc(at)inverr.com!